 Being caught in a house fire is almost too frightening to think about.
 But sadly, firefighters have to fight thousands of building fires every year.
 To escape a house fire, early warning is vital.
 That's why every home in Australia needs a smoke alarm.

 But with several different types of alarms out there, it can be confusing to know which ones you need in your house.
 Read on for information that will set you straight – and hopefully prevent you from having to wave the tea towel at a screaming alarm every time you burn your toast.

 There are two main types of smoke alarm for home use: ionisation and photoelectric alarms.

 Studies have shown that photoelectric alarms typically respond to smoky fires within about three to five minutes.
-Most ionisation alarms take much longer – up to 20 minutes or more – by which time escape can be much more difficult.
+Ionisation alarms can take much longer – up to 20 minutes or more – by which time escape can be much more difficult.

 Standards Australia certification or ActivFire registration

-Pressing this button silences false alarms for a few minutes – handy if you've burnt the toast and set off the alarm, as it gives you some quiet while the smoke dissipates.
+Pressing this button silences nuisance alarms for a few minutes – handy if you've burnt the toast and set off the alarm, as it gives you some quiet while the smoke dissipates.
 Some alarms can even be silenced by remote control.

 Battery-powered models should monitor their own battery level and warn you when the battery needs changing by beeping every few seconds.

 Some models feature a light that turns on when the alarm is activated.
 This is helpful if there's a power failure during a fire, as it can guide you out of the house.

 Most mains-powered and some battery-powered alarms can be connected to each other, so that if one goes off, so do the rest, helping ensure that everyone in the home is alerted as soon as possible.